Naios/function2/Readme.md

 Tested with:

-- Visual Studio 2013
-- Visual Studio 2015
+- Visual Studio 2015+
 - Clang 3.4+
 - GCC 4.8+

-Every compiler with C++11 capability should work.
+Every compiler with full C++11 capability should work.
 Function2 only depends on the standard library.

 ## License